kevinlu1211/CarND/Part3-Behavioural-Cloning/README.md

 ```

 Or if you do not have the dependencies to run the simulation, here is a [link](https://www.youtube.com/watch?v=JCe66L3dwA0) to the video.
-#### 3. Submssion code is usable and readable
+#### Explaination

-The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The model.py file contains the code for training and saving the convolution neural network, although this file is mostly bits and pieces from the Behavioural Cloning.ipynb.
+The Behavioural Cloning.ipynb has all the code that I used to preprocess, train and evaluate the model, which is of more interest (and prettier) than the model.py file

 ### Model Architecture and Training Strategy